How to Teach A Toddler to ReadJuly 4, 2022

 - Read to your toddler.
 The above research shows how important this step is.
 Children who are read to become literate, period.
 Even when your child can read independently, it’s important to read to him or her.

 - Teach the letters of the alphabet.
 Even within this step, there are various schools of thought on how to go about doing this.
-Some say you should teach the letter sounds rather than the letter names while others say the opposite.
-Regardless, you’ll want to teach the letters of the alphabet so your toddler has some sort of foundation to build upon.
+Teach basic letter recognition to begin with.
+And be sure to make it a fun game!

 - Sing and teach letter songs.
 This goes along with step 2 and helps solidify what your toddler is learning.
 It also takes the alphabet from the abstract to the concrete when toddlers can relate what they’ve been taught to something else they’re being taught.
 An online preschool curriculum is perfect for this!